bradcar/MicroPython_BMPxxx/README.md

 * Code enables setting Pressure/Temperature OverSampling and IIR values.
 * It also can calculate altitude based on current pressure and sea level pressure.
 * One can adjusting sea level pressure setting to known local measurements.
   * For sea level pressure, the driver defaults to 1013.25 hpa which is the international accepted world-wide average hPa.
-However you should know that weather causes sea level presssure to typically vary from 990 hPa to 1040 hPA or more.
+However you should know that weather causes sea level presssure to typically vary from 990 hPa to 1040 hPA.
   * It is best to set sea level pressure on each use to that of the nearest airport, for example: https://www.weather.gov/wrh/timeseries?site=KPDX
   * altitude measurements may be way off if you do not set sea level to the nearest local known sea level pressure at the current time.
 Even at 360 feet (111m), altitudes can be off by 1500 feet (500m) depending on the weather.
 * Various error checks.